Offshore Survival Guide

 - Do I need to live near the office

 - Is it better to use agencies

 The industry is feast or famine for many job types and for a variety of factors(companies are desperate for workers for a couple years, then the next it’s difficult to find a job).
 We are coming out of a 4 year low, and things are looking good for the next few years.

 COVID caused a lot of problems like it is everywhere else, lots of redundancies + a year backlog of projects and non-essential maintenance.
 Which means not only will it all go back to normal soon but all the missed maintenance and construction will be in catch up mode, companies are not going to wait for COVID to end, they are now working around it.
-This is going to be great for jobs and it’s going to be a big feast again for a few years.
+This is going to be great for jobs and ‘should’ be a big feast again for a few years.

-More reasons why I think this?
+More reasons why we think this?